 - Avoid sharing linens and towels in bathrooms and kitchens.

 - Used items should be removed from common areas to avoid other household members accidentally touching them.
 Please see CDC's Mpox Guidance for Household Disinfection to learn how to correctly disinfect your home, including commonly touched areas, linen, and food utensils.

 - Cover the rash and wear a well-fitted mask if you need to leave isolation before being cleared.

 - Notify your close contacts

-- For more detailed Monkeypox Home Isolation Guidance, please see: What should I do if I think I might have Monkeypox?
+- For more detailed mpox Home Isolation Guidance, please see: What should I do if I think I might have Mpox?